cbourke/ComputerScienceI/notes/1198-Fall2019/04-loops.md

 	* A list of integers divisible by 3 between 10 and 100 (print a total as well)
 	* Prints all positive powers of two, 1, 2, 4, 8, …, up to 2^30
 	* Prints all even integers 2 thru 200 on 10 different lines (10 numbers per line)
-2. Write a program to project the total earnings in a savings account with a fixed APR, initial balance, and monthly deposit over a specified number of years.
-3. FizzBuzz
-4. Babylonian method

 ```c
 #include <stdio.h>